bridgetisvirtuallyhere/bridgetisvirtuallyhere/README.md

 - 👋 Hi, I’m @bridgetisvirtuallyhere
 - 👀 I’m interested in data analytics and security
 - 🌱 I’m currently learning Java
-- 📫 How to reach me linkedin @bridgetacosta
+- 📫 How to reach me:
+    linkedin @bridgetacosta

 <!---
 bridgetisvirtuallyhere/bridgetisvirtuallyhere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.